-Andrew will be addressing the prestigious Cook Society and one of their four annual lunches on 26th September.
+Andrew addressed the prestigious Cook Society and one of their four annual lunches on 26th September.

-He will be addressing new technology trends and their impact on business and society.
+He spoke about new technology trends and their impact on business and society with a new talk titled:

 The Cook Society was founded in 1969 on the initiative of Prime Ministers Sir Alec Douglas Home and Sir Robert Menzies, with the aim of promoting British-Australian relations at a high-ranking level.
 The Society has counterparts in the Australian States.